FastEndpoints/FastEndpoints/Src/Documentation/wiki/Feature-Scaffolding.md

 </a>

 # dotnet new template
-alternatively, if you're more comfortable working with the cli, you can use our `dotnet new` template to create a new feature file set.
+if you prefer working with the cli, you can use our `dotnet new` template to create a new feature file set.

 ## installation
 ```shell